choplin/cclog/README.md

 - Session information display (file, messages count, start time, duration)
 - Interactive browsing with fzf
 - Resume conversations directly from the browser
+- Performance optimized with Python helper script for large conversation histories
+- Stream-based processing for efficient memory usage
+- Duration and message count columns in the conversation list

 ## License